-At Manor Field, we believe that Digital Learning is vital for children to be able to access the modern world.
-We understand that children need to be equipped with a wide range of skills to enable them to be successful using technology that may not even be invented yet.
-As well as practical skills, children must also be trained in digital safety to ensure they make responsible decisions to keep themselves and others safe online.
+At Manor Field, we believe that Digital Learning is vital for children to be able to access the modern world safely.
+Children need to be equipped with a wide range of skills, to enable them to be successful using technology that may not even be invented yet.
+It is essential that children are able to monitor their own digital wellbeing to ensure that they create positive digital habits that are right for them as individuals.
+They must also be trained in digital safety, to ensure they make responsible decisions to keep themselves and others safe online.

-We believe children learn best through purposeful and real life contexts; therefore, digital learning is taught weekly with meaningful links to the current project.
-Across each year, a balance of digital literacy and computer science is taught to ensure children are equipped with a range of skills.
-Within these units, communication and safety are also covered.
-Our curriculum recognises, that as well as gaining practical skills, children need to learn how to be responsible and principled digital users.
+Children learn best through purposeful and real life contexts; therefore, digital learning is taught weekly, with meaningful links to the current project.
+Across each year, a balance of digital literacy and computer science is taught, to ensure children are equipped with a range of skills.
+Within these units, communication, digital wellbeing and e-safety are also covered.
+Our curriculum recognises that, as well as gaining practical skills, children need to learn how to be responsible and principled digital users.
 Children are taught the vocabulary needed to discuss and explain their computational thinking, and technical language is consistently modelled by teaching staff.

 Digital learning lessons are structured so that children have time to experiment with new technologies, exploring similarities and differences between applications.
 Children are encouraged to be resilient and apply their previous knowledge to solve problems.
 As a school, we are aware that there are some pupils whose lack of technological experiences at home can cause them to be digitally vulnerable, particularly in our society where there is much emphasis on technology for social reasons, education and in general day-to-day efficiency.
 These pupils are identified through pupil and parent questionnaires, and are then able to be better supported.